ADHD Coaching Room

 These aren’t flaws.
 They’re signals you’ve been pushing through without the support that works for you.

-It’s supportive, nonjudgmental, and totally personalised.
-We’ll work on the areas that matter most to you—whether that’s staying focused at work, managing home life without burnout, or simply being kinder to yourself.
+My approach is supportive, non-judgmental, and fully personalised.
+We’ll focus on the areas that matter most to you, whether that’s staying productive at work, managing home life without burnout, or simply being kinder to yourself.